britram/rains-prototype/draft-trammell-rains-protocol.md

 - Delegation: the authority associated with the zone identified by the name (roughly equivalent to the DNSSEC DS RRTYPE).
 The Object contains a public key by which the authority can be identified.
-- Redirection: The name(s) of one or more a RAINS servers providing authority service for the authority associated with the zone (roughly equivalent to the DNSSEC NS RRTYPE, but not always consulted directly during resolution).
+- Redirection: The name(s) of one or more RAINS servers providing authority service for the authority associated with the zone (roughly equivalent to the DNSSEC NS RRTYPE, but not always consulted directly during resolution).
   The Object contains a set of names.